wayne11301/wayne11301/README.md

 Before coming to CSUEB, I used to work as a full-time actuarial analyst.
 During this time, I have worked on various product development projects that sold for more than 4 million USD combined.
 My primary tasks are: design/negotiate product structures with different departments, calculating optimal premiums and benefits for clients (Excel VBA), estimating the expense for the company, composing filing documents for the competent authority, and more.

-I LOVE to play video games during my free time (RPGs, board games, strategy games).
-Hanging around with friends and playing games together is my favorite thing to do in my life.

 I will be finishing my master's degree in Dec.2022.
 So I am actively looking for a software engineering internship or full-time opportunity in tech companies.
 Thank you for being interested in my profile.

 <!---